ccapdev1920T2/s11g8/README.md

 # BIDS TO PICK application by Group 8 (S11)
-submission by:
+submission by: BROSOTO, MICO, TEOPE
-BROSOTO, MIG FRANZ
-MICO, PAOLO TIMOTHY
-TEOPE, CAROL BEATRICE